 Three bedrooms: 1 x king-size double with en-suite shower, basin and WC, 2 x ground floor twin.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with coal-effect fire.
 Separate children's sitting room.
 Utility.

-Electric storage heaters with coal-effect fire.
+This property is Carbon Neutral as all Electricity is renewable energy, Electric storage heaters with coal-effect fire.
 Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 2 x TVs with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, baby bath and highchair available on request.
 Off road parking for 2 cars.
 Garden with lawned area, patio and charcoal BBQ.
 Sorry, no smoking and no pets.
 Shop, pub and restaurant 10 mins walk.
 Note: There is a stairgate at the top of the master bedroom stairs.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.